top of page

 So, who was the real Helen Lowe-Porter?

-To find out more about Helen Lowe-Porter, I encourage you to read Mrs. Porter-Lowe.
+To find out more about Helen Lowe-Porter, I encourage you to read Mrs. Lowe-Porter.
 Typically I summarize biographical details about the charcter in the book under review.
 But to do so here would spoil the story for you.
 The novel closely follows the historical record of Helen’s life.

 Instead, I wanted to examine up close what went into writing about Helen.
 Though she never met her, author Jo Salas is married to one of Helen’s grandsons, placing Salas in a unique position to bring Helen’s story to light.
 Writing about family, however, even in a historical novel, can be tricky.